-MUSI 146 Brass Methods 36 hours lecture; 36 hours total
+MUSI 146 Brass Methods

 This course is focused on the development of fundamental performance and teaching skills for brass instruments.
 Included in the course will be examination of student performance problems, diagnostic techniques, teaching strategies, basic brass repair and other specialized topics related to brass instruction in school settings.